

 • agree on timelines for completion

-Most tenders require some business or corporate information such as ABN, governance structure, information on insurance policies, Workplace Gender Equality compliance, data security etc. The Grants and Tenders team can provide the necessary documentation for these items.
+Most tenders require some business or corporate information such as ABN, governance structure, information on insurance policies, Workplace Gender Equality compliance, data security etc. The Research Grants and Tenders team can provide the necessary documentation for these items.

-At the meeting, the Grants and Tenders team can provide guidance on pricing, including links to consultancy rates and the commissioned research budget estimator tool, and highlight any key aspects of the response documents in terms of compliance.
+At the meeting, the Research Grants and Tenders team can provide guidance on pricing, including links to consultancy rates and the commissioned research budget estimator tool, and highlight any key aspects of the response documents in terms of compliance.

-You will be responsible for assembling the response documents including all the parts that are completed by the Grants and Tenders team.
+Make sure that you familiarise yourself with the tender requirements.
+These are usually very different for each opportunity.
+You will be responsible for assembling the response documents including all the parts that are completed by the Research Grants and Tenders team and Research Contracts team.

 Some tenders come with a response checklist which is helpful to ensure that you have all the correct attachments or schedules associated with your response.

-As with all research funding applications, College approval is required prior to submission.
-The ResearchNow form approval process can be completed with an advanced draft of your application response including the budget.
+The ResearchNow application form approval process can be completed with an advanced draft of your application response including the budget.
 This process should be started as soon as possible to ensure adequate time for your Dean (Research) to review your proposal.

-5. Send final versions to the Grants and Tenders team for signatures
+Send final versions for signatures

-6. Submit the tender response to the funder
+Submit the tender response to the funder

 Submission of the response documentation for the tender is the responsibility of the researcher unless the guidelines explicitly state that submission is to be via the institution's Research Office (or equivalent).

-Please ensure that you send a copy of the final version of your response documentation to research.grants@flinders.edu.au, along with acknowledgement of receipt by the funder.
-This allows the Grants and Tenders team to monitor all tenders that have been submitted and support you further if the tender is awarded.
+Please ensure that you send a copy of the final version of your response documentation to IGII@flinders.edu.au, along with acknowledgement of receipt by the funder.
+This allows the Research Grants and Tenders team to monitor all tenders that have been submitted and support you further if the tender is awarded.

 Need help?